archie-mckenzie/archiemckenzie.com/README.md

 # archiemckenzie.com

 My personal website, archiemckenzie.com.
-If you're wondering why I push to it so much, it's because I'm using it as a testing ground for [@generaltranslation/react](https://github.com/General-Translation/react-toolkit).
+If you're wondering why I push to it so much, it's because I'm using it as a testing ground for [gt-react](https://github.com/General-Translation/gt-react), my internationalization library.

 This is a [Next.js](https://nextjs.org/) project.